lichess-org/lila-gif/README.md

 lila-gif
 ========

-Webservice to render gifs of chess positions and games.
+Webservice to render gifs of chess positions and games, and stream them frame by frame.

 ![Example: DrDrunkenstein vs. Zhigalko_Sergei](/example.gif)